Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

 As Angular 2 will not use a `$scope` object anymore in the controllers, we are now encouraged to write our apps using `controllerAs` (same logic applies to the new router, we'll talk about this in the following posts).
-With the `controllerAs` syntax in a controller, the controller is the scope itself, so you add new methods and attributes on `this`:
+With the `controllerAs` syntax in a controller, the controller itself is published on the scope, and you can thus access attributes of the controller from the view:

     angular.module('controllers')
       .controller('ComponentCtrl', function(){